Number of Homes

 Like many municipalities in Miami-Dade County, the Town has grown tremendously with respect to population and property values, especially during the latest population boom of the late 1990’s and early 2000’s.
 With that growth the Town has been able to maintain a steady level of services while controlling the fiscal growth of the Town.

 Our 364 single family homes, nine parks and private beach access make Golden Beach a unique Town.
-Although the Town has just over 50 employees, we provide all the services of a larger community, such as: employing our own Police Department (community patrol division, detective bureau, K-9 division, and marine patrol unit), Building & Zoning Department, Public Works Department, Sanitation Division, Parks and Recreation Department, Code Enforcement Office, Town Clerk’s Office, Human Resources Department, Finance Department, Life Guards, and Community Development Specialists.
+Although the Town has just over 50 employees, we provide all the services of a larger community, such as employing our own Police Department (community patrol division, detective bureau, K-9 division, and marine patrol unit), Building & Zoning Department, Public Works Department, Sanitation Division, Parks and Recreation Department, Code Enforcement Office, Town Clerk’s Office, Human Resources Department, Finance Department, Resident Services Department, Life Guards, and Community Development Specialists.